It’s no secret that laptops are getting thinner and thinner. In fact, many people are now opting for ultrabooks as their everyday computing device.

 Gaming is graphics intensive and requires more powerful hardware that can dissipate heat.

 This is something ultrabooks struggle with, as they are designed to be thin and light rather than powerful.

 If you’re looking for a laptop to do some gaming on the side, you should avoid ultrabooks and look for a model that’s a bit thicker and heavier.

-As a pro gamer, I would defiantly not advise you to go for an ultrabook considering that you have a passion for gaming.
+As a pro gamer, I would definitely not advise you to go for an ultrabook considering that you have a passion for gaming.

 This is another reason that you need to consider before going for a thin laptop.
 For those of you who need to work with CAD software, it’s important to consider the difference between a standard desktop and an ultrabook.